-- 2. Parental Leave - 1.
-Teachers and nurses not eligible for leave under (a), above, shall, upon request, be granted parental leave (1) for a period of up to twelve (12) weeks; or (2) for a period of time up to the start of the second year following the commencement of the parental leave except in the second instance for those cases in which it is educationally unsound. - 2.
-A teacher or nurse who is an adoptive or foster parent to a newly-placed child under the age of 18 (under the age of 23 if the child is physically or mentally disabled) shall, upon request, be granted a child-rearing leave as follows: - a.
-For a period of up to twelve (12) weeks, consistent with the provisions of the FMLA. - b.
-For up to eight (8) weeks for any other adoption or new placement of a foster child, consistent with the provisions of the MMLA.
-Under the MMLA, a teacher or nurse is eligible for eight weeks of leave per child. - c.
-For a defined period of time up to the start of the second year following the commencement of his/her adoption or foster parent leave except for those cases in which it is educationally unsound.
+- 1. Teachers and nurses not eligible for leave under maternity leave section (a), above, shall, upon request and after the completion of three (3) consecutive months of employment, be granted parental leave.
+Such leave is provided to any employee in the case of a newborn child in the home or the placement of a child pursuant to a court order or adoption where the child is under the age of 18, or under the age of 23, if the child is mentally or physically disabled. - 2.
+Such leave upon request, shall be granted as follows: - a.
+For a period of up to twelve (12) weeks, consistent with the provisions of the FMLA as indicated in Article 10, Section a1. - b.
+For up to eight (8) weeks for any other adoption or new placement of a foster child, consistent with the provisions of the Parental Leave Law.

+Under the Parental Leave Law, a teacher or nurse is eligible for eight (8) weeks of leave per child.